fedfedmedved/quanttop-thesis/chapter2_1 clustering.md

 [^kmeans_scikit]: https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html, accessed 20.04.2019
 [^kmeans_cuda]: https://github.com/serban/kmeans, accessed 20.04.2019
 [^kmeans_mpi]: http://users.eecs.northwestern.edu/~wkliao/Kmeans/index.html, accessed 20.04.2019
-[^dbscan_example_src]: The graphic of @fig:dbscanexample was taken from https://www.datanovia.com/en/lessons/dbscan-density-based-clustering-essentials/, accessed 20.4.2019
+[^note_centroid]: DBSCAN does not define clusters by their centroids, therefore the notation is $c_j$, not $\mu_j$.
-[^cluster_notation]: Note that these clusters are not defined by their centroids and are therefore notated here as $c_j$ not $\mu_j$.
+[^dbscan_example_src]: The graphic of @fig:dbscanexample was taken from https://www.datanovia.com/en/lessons/dbscan-density-based-clustering-essentials/, accessed 20.04.2019
 [^dbscan_runtime]: This time complexity still neglects the dimensions of the data set to cluster.
 A factor of $M$ can be added for $\mathcal{O}(N^2 \cdot M)$, but is, in contrary to K-Means, commonly skipped in literature.